video

 THE NEW YORK TIMES

-roles: interviewing, field producing, archival research
+roles: field producing, interviewing, archival research

 As the field producer, I traveled to Flagstaff, AZ to interview Stephanie and worked with our DP Elliot DeBruyn to shoot b-roll at a gym, doctor's office, and running trail.
 I also found all the archival sound.